avivka/ade-use-and-addons/src/functions/expirationRunNow/README.md

 ## Overview

-This is a containerized Azure Function that runs daily to monitor Azure Deployment Environment (ADE) expiration dates and sends Slack notifications for environments that are expiring soon or have already expired.
+This is a containerized Azure Function that runs daily to monitor ALL Azure Deployment Environment (ADE) expiration dates across your subscription and sends categorized Slack notifications with owner information.

 ## Features

 - ✅ **Daily Scheduled Execution**: Runs automatically at 9:00 AM UTC every day
-- 🔍 **ADE API Integration**: Fetches all environments using the DevCenter REST API
-- 📅 **Expiration Monitoring**: Identifies environments expiring within N days (configurable)
+- 🌍 **Subscription-Wide Monitoring**: Queries ALL environments using Azure Resource Graph (not just current user)
+- � **Owner Identification**: Extracts owner email from `created_by` Azure tag
+- 📊 **Categorized Alerts**: Groups environments by urgency (expired, tomorrow, 3 days, 7 days)
-- 📱 **Slack Notifications**: Sends rich formatted messages to Slack channel
+- 📱 **Rich Slack Notifications**: Sends formatted messages with owner details per category
 - 🐳 **Containerized**: Self-contained Docker container with all dependencies
 - 🔐 **Managed Identity**: Uses Azure Managed Identity for authentication